-- (i) controls and other procedures designed to provide reasonable assurance that information required to be disclosed by the issuer in its annual filings, interim filings or other reports filed or submitted under securities legislation is recorded, processed, summarized and reported within the time periods specified in securities legislation; and - (ii) a process to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP.
+- (i) controls and other procedures designed to provide reasonable assurance that information required to be disclosed by the issuer in its annual filings, interim filings or other reports filed or submitted under securities legislation is recorded, processed, summarized and reported within the time periods specified in securities legislation; and - (ii) a process to provide reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external purposes in accordance with the issuer's GAAP.

 The issuer's certifying officers are responsible for ensuring that processes are in place to provide them with sufficient knowledge to support the representations they are making in the certificate.
-Investors should be aware that inherent limitations on the ability of certifying officers of a venture issuer to design and implement on a cost effective basis DC&P and ICFR as defined in NI 52-109 may result in additional risks to the quality, reliability, transparency and timeliness of interim and annual filings and other reports provided under securities legislation.
+Investors should be aware that inherent limitations on the ability of certifying officers of a venture issuer to design and implement on a cost effective basis DC&P and ICFR as defined in NI 52-1 09 may result in additional risks to the quality, reliability, transparency and timeliness of interim and annual filings and other reports provided under securities legislation.

-DISCLOSURE OF OUTSTANDING SHARE DATA (AS AT MAY 28, 2021)
+DISCLOSURE OF OUTSTANDING SHARE DATA (AS AT OCTOBER 18, 2021)

-The Company's authorized capital consists of an unlimited number of common shares without par value, of which 85,819,440 are issued and outstanding as of the date of this MD&A. On a fully diluted basis the Company has 119,966,953 common shares outstanding assuming the exercise of 6,447,500 outstanding stock options, 27,610,013 warrants, of which 90,000 finder warrants are exercisable into units comprised of one common share and one warrant.
+The Company's authorized capital consists of an unlimited number of common shares without par value, of which 90,316,003 are issued and outstanding as of the date of this MD&A. On a fully diluted basis the Company has 121,000,958 common shares outstanding assuming the exercise of 6,407,500 outstanding stock options, and 24,277,455 warrants.